Health Management Information System: Analysis, planning, monitoring, and coordination. Executive summary, logistics for internship reports

 PLANNING, PROGRAMMING, MONITORING, SUPERVISION, CO-ORDINATION AND INFORMATION MANAGEMENT

 As in the previous year, Health Management Information System (HMIS) Section continued to provide trimester feedback of information on the activities undertaken by the districts to all Divisions/Centres of the DoHS, Regional Directorates, and the 75 District Health/Public Health Offices.
 Annual Performance Review workshops were conducted in all districts, regions and national level.
-Several pieces of training were conducted in programme management to improve the skills of health workers.
+Several pieces of training were conducted in program management to improve the skills of health workers.
 In this fiscal year, reporting status of hospitals was improved by 1.0 percent making at 94.0 percent and maintaining the high percentage reporting from other health institutions.
 The annual targeted activities were almost achieved.

 HEALTH SERVICE COVERAGE

-As can be seen from the fact sheet high coverage of health services has been achieved by many programmes.
-In particular, immunization coverage has increased, CPR is gradually increasing every year; expansion and strengthening of different safe motherhood services such as comprehensive abortion care, maternity incentive scheme, basic and comprehensive EOC services are being carried out; reporting of hospital services has shown slight improvement; DOTS programme has reached to 75 districts by extending the treatment centers and sub-centers and PR and NCDR in leprosy are declining every year.
+As can be seen from the fact sheet high coverage of health services has been achieved by many programs.
+In particular, immunization coverage has increased, CPR is gradually increasing every year; expansion and strengthening of different safe motherhood services such as comprehensive abortion care, maternity incentive scheme, basic and comprehensive EOC services are being carried out; reporting of hospital services has shown slight improvement; DOTS program has reached to 75 districts by extending the treatment centers and sub-centers and PR and NCDR in leprosy are declining every year.
 Although OPD new visits were slightly increased in terms of its coverage, it was decreased by 0.3 percent compared to FY 2061/62.

 SUMMARY OF PROBLEMS AND CONSTRAINTS